ScienceComputing/Python_Programming/Data_Structure_Algorithm/Bubble_Sort.md

 # for j in range(list_length-1-i): with each pass, the largest number in the remaining part of the list bubbles up to its correct position, so there is no need to check it again.
 ```

-- Optimize the bubble sorting algorithm so that it can detect the list which is already sorted and terminate the execution
+- Optimize the bubble sorting algorithm so that it can detect the list which is already sorted and terminate the execution.
+Its best case complexity is $\Omega(n)$.
 ```
 def bubble_sort_optimize(my_list):
     list_length = len(my_list)